elotroalex/record/_chapters/01-nebula.md

 chapter: 1
 ---

-## opening gambit[^c1]
+## opening gambit

 All origin stories imply another origin: the origin of the tale.
 The setting was a small, chic office in the Place de la Sorbonne, belonging at the time to the Agence universitaire de la Francophonie.
-The year was 2008, and a small team of editors had gathered to plan an ambitious new edition of Aimé Césaire's works.[^b5] The debate hinged on the choice between a genetic[^fn0] or a critical approach.
+The year was 2008, and a small team of editors had gathered to plan an ambitious new edition of Aimé Césaire's works.[^fn0] The debate hinged on the choice between a genetic or a critical approach.
 Only a handful of those in the room were familiar with the traditions of textual scholarship that gave meaning to that distinction.
 Among them was Pierre-Marc de Biasi, who among other accomplishments, was already known as a virtuoso of la *critique génétique* for his work on Flaubert.
 He was hesitant.

 "You just can't do good genetic critique without enough scraps of paper" he offered, suspicious of the 20th century, distracted from the history of colonial and anti-colonial archives—and I quote from memory, so he probably didn't say that.
 "Yes you can!"
 I retorted, speaking out of turn and breaking ranks.
 "If you pay close attention to the material cues in a typescript, you can do it."
 He wasn't convinced, so we made a bet: 5 euros.
 Below is my first batch of receipts...